-If it is set out in the contract conditions, the Supplier may be required to record the delivery of the Ethical Supply Chain Strategy on the Social Value Monitoring System.
-They are not required to upload it to the system - they deliver the policy to the Contracting Authority.
+You may be required to record the delivery of the Ethical Supply Chain Strategy on the Social Value monitoring system.
+You are not required to upload it to the system - you deliver the policy to the Contracting Authority.

-The Supplier can use the Notes section of the Social Value Monitoring System to log progress against the delivery of the requirements, e.g. completion of the supply chain mapping exercise, submission of the annual progress reports.
+You can use the Notes section of the Social Value Monitoring System to log your progress against the delivery of the requirements, e.g. completion of the supply chain mapping exercise, submission of the annual progress reports.

-Both the Supplier's and the Contracting Authority's Contract Managers will receive an automated report via email from the Social Value Monitoring System that sets out the requirements and what has been delivered against each of them to date.
+Both your company's and the Contracting Authority's Contract Managers will receive an automated report via email from the Social Value Monitoring System that sets out the requirements and what has been delivered against each of them to date.
 These reports should be reviewed regularly at contract review/progress meetings.